Idiopathic Intracranial Hypertension (IIH): Overview

 1. Stress Support capsules

-The use of Stress Support capsules is very beneficial in relieving stress, managing anxiety, boosting mental and physical strength, calming the nervous system, improving memory and concentration, increasing retention power, treating depression, managing blood pressure, and controlling negative thoughts.
+The use of Stress Support capsules is very beneficial in relieving stress, managing anxiety, boosting mental and physical strength, and calming the nervous system.
+It is also used in improving memory and concentration, increasing retention power, treating depression, managing blood pressure, and controlling negative thoughts.

 2. Memory Support capsules

-These capsules can boost mental capabilities, improve physical stamina, manage stress and anxiety, treat fatigue, strengthen the muscles, manage nervous disorders, treat arthritic inflammation, improve memory, treat diabetes and cancer, manage gynaecological and respiratory disorders, and improve the physical well-being of growing children as well as elderly people.
+These capsules can boost mental capabilities, improve physical stamina, manage stress and anxiety, treat fatigue, strengthen the muscles, manage nervous disorders, treat arthritic inflammation, and improve memory.
+Also used to treat diabetes and cancer, manage gynecological and respiratory disorders, and improve the physical well-being of growing children as well as elderly people.